odoo/odoo/doc/reference/javascript_reference.rst

   there are no obvious errors
 - try to add a console.log at the beginning of your file (before any module definition), so you can see if a file has been loaded or not
-- in the user interface, in debug mode (INSERT LINK HERE TO DEBUG MODE), there is an option to force the server to update its assets files.
+- in the user interface, in `debug mode <https://www.odoo.com/documentation/user/13.0/general/developer_mode/activate.html>`_, there is an option to force the server to update its assets files.
 - use the *debug=assets* mode.
 This will actually bypass the asset bundles (note that it does not actually solve the issue.
 The server still uses outdated bundles)